Cosmo-Tech/Babylon-End-User-Doc/docs/guides/destroy_solution.md

-If you don't need a solution anymore, you can destroy it with all resources using `babylon destroy` command.
+If you don't need a Cosmo Tech solution anymore, you can destroy it with all resources using `babylon destroy` command.
 It will automatically delete following resources:
 - scenarios and scenarioruns
 - datasets